Five states vote in primary contests on Tuesday

 Two pairs of Republican candidates face runoff elections from the party's primary in June.

-In the 14th District, Marjorie Taylor Greene will face off against John Cowan.
+In the 14th District, Marjorie Taylor Greene won the runoff contest against John Cowan.

 Greene has sparked controversy by making statements about Muslim members of Congress and supporting the QAnon conspiracy, which Twitter took steps to limit last month.
 Her comments led Republican Rep. Jody Hice to rescind her endorsement.
 Cowan, a neurosurgeon, has employed the slogan "all of the conservative, none of the embarrassment."

-In the 9th District, state Rep. Matt Gurtler will face off against military veteran and gun store owner Andrew Clyde.
+In the 9th District, military veteran and gun store owner Andrew Clyde defeated state Rep. Matt Gurtler in the race to replace Rep. Doug Collins.

 <script>(function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(d.getElementById(id))return;js=d.createElement(s);js.id=id;js.src='https://embed.ex.co/sdk.js';fjs.parentNode.insertBefore(js,fjs);}(document,'script','playbuzz-sdk'));</script><div class="playbuzz" data-id="bca4a21f-3719-43a5-acd8-af2bbcf61410" data-show-share="false" data-show-info="false"></div>